6ogo/multi-model-training-python/README.md

 - Matplotlib, Seaborn: For plotting and visualization.
 - Scikit-learn: For preprocessing, model selection, training, and evaluation.
 - TensorFlow: For building and training the neural network.
-- XGBoost, CatBoost, LightGBM: For tree-based model implementations.
+- XGBoost, LightGBM: For tree-based model implementations.

 ### Step 3: Run the app